kdeldycke/awesome-engineering-team-management/README.md

 ## Agile

-- [The Good, the Bad and the Ugly Standup](https://kristoff.it/blog/good-bad-ugly-standup/) - Author experienced 3 formats of standups before ending with one working for his team, and concludes that `the details that make up a good meeting are subtle and the pursuit of an artificial standard of aesthetics will prevent you from doing the necessary experimentation to improve from an ugly equilibrium`.
+- [The Good, the Bad and the Ugly Standup](https://kristoff.it/blog/good-bad-ugly-standup/) - Author experienced 3 formats of stand-ups before ending with one working for his team, and concludes that `the details that make up a good meeting are subtle and the pursuit of an artificial standard of aesthetics will prevent you from doing the necessary experimentation to improve from an ugly equilibrium`.
 - [Why do some developers at Google consider Agile development to be nonsense?](https://www.quora.com/Why-do-some-developers-at-strong-companies-like-Google-consider-Agile-development-to-be-nonsense/answer/David-Jeske) - Because the short-term focused Scrum processes `seem suited to particular types of development, most notably consulting or contract programming, where the customer is external to the organizations, runs the show because they are paying for development, and can change their mind at any time`.
 Still, google engineers already practice a culture close to what looks like the 10-points Agile manifesto.
 But that's it.
-- [Detecting Agile Bullshit](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF) - US Departement of Defense guide to detect software projects that are really using agile development versus those that are simply waterfall or spiral development in agile clothing (“agile-scrum-fall”).
+- [Detecting Agile Bullshit](https://media.defense.gov/2018/Oct/09/2002049591/-1/-1/0/DIB_DETECTING_AGILE_BS_2018.10.05.PDF) - US Department of Defense guide to detect software projects that are really using agile development versus those that are simply waterfall or spiral development in agile clothing (“agile-scrum-fall”).
 - [Who are you trying to impress with your deadlines?](http://jatins.gitlab.io/me/why-deadline/) - `There are companies where those deadlines are set in stone, and a missed deadline is next to fire.
 That's when the problem starts.`.
 - `The fundamental problem that drives most agile failures isn't in the team's execution, it's in the business' expectations.
 One side is signed up for incremental delivery, and one side is set up for a fixed scope and deadline and the result is misery.` ([source](https://news.ycombinator.com/item?id=20326074))